blbadger/blbadger.github.io/language-representations-inputs.md

 Feeding this input into a trained GPT-2, we get the very reasonable $\mathtt{blue}$ as the predicted next word.
 This is clearly one of many possible English texts that may yield that same next word to an accurate language model.

-But it can also be shown that one can find many completely nonsensical inputs that also yield the same identical output.
+But it can also be shown that one can find many completely nonsensical inputs that also yield an identical output.
 We will see this first with an untrained version of GPT-2 that has been tructated to include a certain number (below only one) of transformer blocks followed by the language modeling head.
 The language modeling head allows us to obtain the next predicted word for an input into this model, which provides one measure of 'closeness' if our generated sentence has the same next predicted word as the target input.

 ```python
 class AbbreviatedGPT(nn.Module):